silvansuter/BombChickenGame/README.md

 1. Download the application's project directory.
 2. Compile the project using a Java compiler.
-3. Run the "BombsNChicksMain"-file.
+3. Execute main method from the "BombsNChicksMain.java"-file.

 ## Features

+- Separated GUI and Game logic entirely.
-- Dynamic spawning of bombs and chickens.
+- Dynamic random spawning of bombs and chickens.
+Bombs continuously turn redder until they explode.
+The chickens run around.
+- Sound and images, simple animations for the bombs.
 - Main menu, game over and help screens.
 - Score tracking.
+Saving the highscore even after closing the game.
-- Increased difficulty over time.
+- Increased difficulty over time by speeding up the spawning rate, the chickens, and the time until bombs explode.

 ## Development